 A note on safety

-Identifying and sizing bearing walls for construction is engineering work.
-A preliminary framing plan is a layout and communication aid — it shows your intent for which walls bear, but the final determination of load paths, wall framing, and any beams or headers must be confirmed by a qualified engineer for your project and local code.
+Identifying and sizing bearing walls for construction requires project-specific structural review.
+A preliminary framing plan is a layout and communication aid: it records support assumptions for discussion, while the final load paths, wall capacity, foundations, beams, and connections must be verified by the qualified structural professional required in your jurisdiction.

 Try it